-We contract with manufacturers in Taiwan that have a manufacturing facility in China to produce our on-premise appliance and end-point devices.
+We contract with manufacturers in Taiwan that have a manufacturing facility in China to produce our on-premise appliances and end-point devices.
+We also contract with a manufacturer in Israel to produce components of our home security solutions.
 We configure and ship to our channel partners and end users through our internal manufacturing and logistics team based in Newark, California.
 Our internal logistics team also manages reverse logistics for channel and warranty returns and works closely with our engineering team to develop tooling and processes that bring new products into production.